MLBB M3 World Championship

-The MLBB M3 World Championship, commonly known as M3 or the M3 World Championships was the third edition of the Mobile Legends World Championships, an esports tournament for the game Mobile Legends: Bang Bang.
-It was held from December 6 until its Grand Finals on December 19, 2021 in Suntec Singapore Convention and Exhibition Centre in Singapore.
+The 2021 Mobile Legends: Bang Bang World Championship, commonly known as M3 or the M3 World Championship, was the third edition of the Mobile Legends World Championships, an esports tournament for the game Mobile Legends: Bang Bang.
+It was held from 6 December until its Grand Finals on 19 December 2021 in Suntec Singapore Convention and Exhibition Centre in Singapore.

 Background

-M3 is the third series of the Mobile Legends World Championship and is held on the same year as the second series was held in the same nation.
+M3 is the third series of the Mobile Legends World Championship and is held in the same year as the second series was held in the same nation.
 M3 features 16 teams with each qualifying for their regional or national qualifiers known as the Mobile Legends: Bang Bang Professional League or MPL.
-These teams were all announced on the same day with its roster on November 25, 2021.
+These teams were all announced on the same day with their roster on 25 November 2021.
 M3 features 11 Asian Teams, 1 North American Team, 1 Arabian-Region Team and 3 Latin American Teams.

 Coronavirus

-The COVID-19 pandemic, was a severe challenge for the organizers of the World Championships as the venue in Singapore provided strict health regulations provided by the Government as well as the players travelling from abroad.
-However, on August 8, 2021, Moonton, the developer of the game Mobile Legends: Bang Bang announced and confirmed that M3 will be happening by the end of 2021.
+The COVID-19 pandemic, posed a significant challenge for the organizers of the World Championships as the venue in Singapore provided strict health regulations provided by the Government as well as the players travelling from abroad.
+However, on 8 August 2021, Moonton, the developer of the game Mobile Legends: Bang Bang announced and confirmed that M3 will be happening by the end of 2021.